- Category Certificate Program

 Mastering financial and contractual management of EU Grants for UN and Pillar-Assessed Organisations

-A learning plan composed of one virtual classroom courses and one eLearning module to provide all the necessary skills to effectively work on EU international cooperation programs.
+A Certificate Program composed of one virtual classroom courses and one eLearning module to provide all the necessary skills to effectively work on EU international cooperation programs.

 Through this path, you will get an introduction on the EU programming and funding systems and on the different EU management modalities (direct and indirect).
 In addition, you will understand how to negotiate and lobby with the EU Delegations and the Commission in order to successfully mobilise resources.